AgriculturalModelExchangeInitiative/Crop2mlWorkshop/doc/user/createcomposite.rst

 To create a Crop2ML ModelComposite in CropMStudio:

-1. On the home interface click on "Model Creation"
+1. On the home interface click on *Model Creation*
 2. Select *Model Composite*
 3. Then fill the different tables  with the information related to the ModelComposite.
   * General information (name, id, version, ...)